vvv-school/submission_instructions/application-form.md

 ## Application Form
 This form is written in [**GitHub Flavored Markdown**](https://guides.github.com/features/mastering-markdown).

-Please, [**edit** this file](https://help.github.com/articles/editing-files-in-your-repository) to fill in the fields with your data.
-You can commit your changes directly to the `master` branch.
+Please, [**edit this file**](https://help.github.com/articles/editing-files-in-your-repository) to fill in the fields with your data and commit your changes directly to the `master` branch.

 ---